Kijkduin en Ockenburgh: Kijkduin

 Kijkduin is a seaside resort on the North Sea coast of the province of South Holland in the Netherlands.
-It is one of the two seaside resorts of the city of The Hague, the other (more famous) one being Scheveningen.
-"Kijkduin" is quite famous for its long stretch in sand dunes along the coast.
+It is one of the two seaside resorts of the city of The Hague, the other being Scheveningen.
+Kijkduin has a long stretch of sand dunes along the coast.

-In the late 19th century, the seaside resort Kijkduin arose at the narrowest spot in the dunes on the south-western side of The Hague.
+In the late 19th century, the seaside resort arose at the narrowest spot in the dunes on the south-western side of The Hague.
 Around 1890, with the construction of a bath hotel, the development of a bathing culture started.
 Kijkduin was especially suitable this because the dunes here were so narrow that people could easily get close to the sea.
 The proximity of country estates and the proximity of the city also played a role in this.
 The bathing hotel stood lonely on the top of the white dunes for a period of time.
 In 1900 there were only three villas, the bath hotel and a hospice of the Sophia Foundation.
-Between 1920 and 1923, the "Meer en Bosch" villa park was built at the foot of the dune, designed by the famous architects Bernard Bijvoet and Jan Duiker.
+Between 1920 and 1923, the "Meer en Bosch" villa park was built at the foot of the dune.
 This park consisted of 126 rental and owner-occupied homes.
 Later, in 1930, a sea hospice was also built on the dunes of Kijkduin.

 During and shortly after the Second World War half of the buildings in Kijkduin were demolished as a result of the Atlantik Wall, which was a massive defensive line built by the German occupation force.
 There are still 56 homes left, these fall under the protected cityscape Kijkduin - Meer and Bosch.
 In the sixties additional care functions were developed at the area as a care hotel where cardiac patients could rehabilitate and a care complex for lung patients was built.
 The development of the resort got an even stronger impulse when in the early seventies MAB developed the Atlantic Hotel and the shopping area.
 Until then, the facilities were limited to a simple bath hotel and a wooden pancake house.
 The development put Kijkduin on the map as a seaside resort, complete with a boulevard.
 The residential function also expanded.
 First with fifteen apartment blocks on the Kijkduinsestraat and the development of a bungalow park behind the Kijkduinsestraat.

 Between 1954 and 1965, part of the Segbroek polder was set up as a camping site.
 The polder quickly grew into one of the largest campsites in Europe, which attracted large groups (especially young people) to Kijkduin.
 From the seventies the recreation development took a big flight.
 In the beach area behind the dunes, the municipality places the pueblo gardens with recreational facilities and sports fields in between.
 Camping Ockenburgh also develops from simple seasonal camping to a bungalow park (named Vakantiepark Kijkduinpark) with an adjoining 9-hole golf course.
 In the current situation, there is still a small campsite on the Kijkduinpark site.